 “Through the College of Ferguson, I learned so much about the industry, our customers and the products we sell in just five short months.
-All new sales trainees go through a similar training programme.
-The programme provided a combination of hands-on learning, supplier site visits and classroom training.
+All new sales trainees go through a similar training program.
+The program provided a combination of hands-on learning, supplier site visits and classroom training.
 I saw how different types of pipe are made and the real-life application of our products.
 I spent two months in the warehouse, learning how to pick orders, drive a forklift and doing a variety of warehouse operational tasks.
 I shadowed Inside Sales, Outside Sales and the Estimating teams to learn more about our customers, their needs and the solutions Ferguson provides.
 Product knowledge training was a huge part of the experience.
-The programme helped me see the full picture of the Waterworks business.
+The program helped me see the full picture of the Waterworks business.
 Learning to listen to our customers’ needs and solve their problems is a huge part of what I do.
-This programme prepared me for a career at Ferguson, not just a job, and the experience was invaluable.
+This program prepared me for a career at Ferguson, not just a job, and the experience was invaluable.
 The culture of the associates and environment makes the job feel welcoming and excites me for the future.”

 Inside sales representative, Waterworks